mixxxdj/manual/source/chapters/configuration.rst

   "Mixxx" in Spotlight.

 **GNU/Linux**
-  Simply type :command:`mixxx` into the terminal, then hit :kbd:`Return`.
-With some distributions like Ubuntu you can also double-click the Mixxx icon in the launcher.
-Alternatively, perform a search for :file:`mixxx`.
+  Click the Mixxx icon in the applications menu or launcher of your desktop environment or perform a search for :file:`mixxx`.
+Alternatively type :command:`mixxx` into the terminal, then hit :kbd:`Return`.
+If your soundcard is not accessable from Mixxx because it is used by other Applications via Pulse, you Mixx may close and restart it using :command:`pasuspender mixxx`.
+  :command:`mixxx --help` gives an overview about advanced command line options.

 Sound Hardware Preferences
 ==========================